martinthomson/http-replay/draft-thomson-http-replay.md

 message body
 ~~~

+A client SHOULD include the `Early-Data` header field with a value of "1" if it
+sends a request in TLS early data.
+This indicates to the intermediary or server
+that it understands the 422 (Too Early) status code and will retry the request.

 The `Early-Data` header field is omitted from a request or set to "0" when the
 request arrives after the TLS handshake completes.
 An intermediary MUST NOT add
 this header field with a value of "0" or remove a header field if it has a value